-Welcome to fall 2020 application for Daily Bruin Copy!
-Answer all the questions in full, update your profile with valid contact information and remember to submit your application by Wednesday, October 14, noon.
+Welcome to the fall 2021 application for Daily Bruin Copy!
+Answer all the questions in full, update your profile with valid contact information and remember to submit your application by Monday, Oct.
+4, at noon.

 We are also the readers’ advocate, which means we’re on the lookout for things that might trip up potential readers – things like inaccurate reporting, ungrammatical sentences or misplaced words.
 Beyond that, we have to pay attention to subtext and context within the article as a whole, as language can either inform or alienate a reader, and we want to help the reader as much as possible.
 From small details to the big picture, Copy makes headlines every day.
 Literally.

 At the Daily Bruin, Copy interns generally work once a week, with each weekly shift being about 3.5 hours.
-If you have any other questions about the work, application or application process, email Zoe Willoughby, the Daily Bruin Copy chief, at [email protected], or Sara Hubbard, the Daily Bruin assistant Copy chief, at [email protected]
+If you have any other questions about the work, application or application process, email the copy chiefs, Kaiya Pomeroy-Tso ([email protected]) and Maddie McDonagh ([email protected]).

 If you think that the presentation of a story, word choice or the placement of a comma can actually make a difference, then apply to join Daily Bruin Copy!